WillWinkler/Sealink-IT-Documents/README.md

 # Sealink-IT-Documents
-Any Sealink related IT documents that can be publicly available should be housed here
+Any Sealink related IT documents that can be publicly available should be housed her

+First commit